-Especially in an office space where windows don’t open, it’s essential to have properly functioning ventilation.
+Especially in a commercial space where windows don’t open, it’s essential to have properly functioning ventilation.
 One of the most common sources of HVAC air flow issues is air duct problems.

 But before we dig into that, let’s first identify the signs of air flow problems.

 Symptoms of poor HVAC air flow caused by duct problems

 When your space begins to feel stuffy and stale day after day, at first you may not be aware that your HVAC system is to blame.

 That can happen in the spring, before the arrival of summer heat that instantly alerts you when your AC is having problems.
 But in moderate temperatures, the first sign of duct problems may be that feeling that air isn’t moving through your space.

 Lack of air coming from the AC registers

 Even though you hear the air conditioning running, you may notice that very little air is coming out of your registers.
 When that happens, there’s a very good chance that you have duct problems such as clogs, leaks or poor ductwork design.

 When air doesn’t move through your space as designed due to HVAC duct problems, you’ll notice temperature inconsistencies as well as poor air flow.
 You may have some areas with reduced air flow and temperatures that are too warm, and others where it’s drafty and too cold.